 Are you too cold?
 The easy way to find out is to take your oral temperature (under your tongue) first thing in the morning before you get out of bed.
 This is called your Basal Body Temperature (BBT).
 If it is below 36.5 degrees you are too cold.
 If it is below 36.0 degrees you are very cold.

 There are ways to help warm yourself up.
 See our other post about how to warm yourself up for better fertility.
-If you are very cold or cannot warm up using these self-help methods, you will likely need specific Chinese herbs to do it.

 Not Achieving the Required Temperatures During Your Cycle to Conceive